Gravettian: Diet

 Animals were a primary food source for humans of the Gravettian period.
 Since Europe was extremely cold during this period, they preferred food sources high in energy and fat content.
 Testing comparisons among various human remains reveal that populations at higher latitudes placed greater dietary emphasis on meat.
 A defining trait distinguishing Gravettian people was their ease of mobility compared to their Neanderthal counterparts.
 Modern humans developed the technology and social organization that enabled them to migrate with their food source whereas Neanderthals were not adept at travelling, even with relatively sedentary herds.

-With their ability to move with the herds, Gravettian diets incorporated a huge variety of animal prey.
-The main factors were the animal's age and size.
-For example, first year deer offered hides most suitable for clothing, while fourth year deer contained far more meat.
+With their ability to move with the herds, Gravettian diets incorporated a broad variety of animal prey.
 Gravettian diet included larger animals such as mammoths, hyenas, wolves, and reindeer killed with stone or bone tools, as well as hares and foxes captured with nets.
 This time period is classified by the strong emphasis on meat consumption because agriculture had not been fully introduced nor utilized.
 In addition, the climate was not favorable to stable crop cultivation.

-Coastal Gravettians were able to avail of marine protein.
-From remains found in Italy and Wales, carbon dating reveals that 20-30% of Gravettian diets of coastal peoples consisted of sea animals.
+Seafood accounted for a significant portion of coastal Gravettians' diet.
+From remains found in Italy and Wales, isotope analysis reveals that 20–30% of Gravettian diets of coastal peoples consisted of sea animals.
 Populations of lower latitudes relied more on shellfish and fish while higher latitudes' diets consisted of seals.